 1,000 Years Ago, Corn Made This Society Big.
-Then, A Changing Climate Destroyed Them
+Then, A Changing Climate Destroyed It

 Cahokia became so notable at this time that other Mississippian chiefdoms may have begun forking off or springing up from its success, says Pauketat.
 Those other cultural centers were probably copying Cahokia, he says.

 But the good times didn't last.
 Just a couple of centuries after the Mississippian cultures reached their prime, the medieval warming trend started to reverse, in part because of increased volcanic activity on the planet.
-Around 1200 A.D., weather patterns across North America shifted, and a trans-continental jet stream that once pulled life-giving rains from the Gulf of Mexico began funneling cold air from the bone dry Arctic.
-"We switch to profound drought at 1350 A.D.," Bird says.
+Around A.D.
+1200, weather patterns across North America shifted, and a transcontinental jet stream that once pulled life-giving rains from the Gulf of Mexico began funneling cold air from the bone-dry Arctic.
+"We switch to profound drought at A.D.
+1350," Bird says.
 It was the start of the Little Ice Age.
 The dry spell wouldn't break for up to 500 more years, according to the Lake Martin calcite sediments.

 The weather became poor for growing corn.
-On top of that, previous work from other researchers suggests that as the mid-continent and regions east of the Mississippi river became drier, lands west of the river became much wetter.
+On top of that, previous work from other researchers suggests that as the midcontinent and regions east of the Mississippi River became drier, lands west of the river became much wetter.
 Rains inundating its western headwaters might have caused massive flooding at Cahokia, stressing the already faltering farms.
 "This area hadn't been flooded like that for 600 years," says Samuel Munoz, a paleoclimatologist at Woods Hole Oceanographic Institute who did this research but wasn't part of Bird's study.

 As food resources dwindled in the face of an unforgiving, centuries-long drought, Bird thinks the Mississippians' political atmosphere began destabilizing.
-"The signs of conflict don't really start in earnest until resources become scarcer after 1250 AD," he says.
+"The signs of conflict don't really start in earnest until resources become scarcer after A.D.
+1250," he says.
 "Not just more palisades and burned villages but actual skeletal injuries, decapitations, raids and things like that."
-With mounting bloodshed and increasing food scarcity that must have followed the dramatic change in climate, Bird thinks the Mississippians abandoned their cities and migrated to places farther south and east like present day Georgia where conditions were less extreme.
-Before the end of the 14th century, the archaeological record suggests Cahokia and the other city states were completely abandoned.
+With mounting bloodshed and increasing food scarcity that must have followed the dramatic change in climate, Bird thinks the Mississippians abandoned their cities and migrated to places farther south and east like present-day Georgia, where conditions were less extreme.
+Before the end of the 14th century, the archaeological record suggests Cahokia and the other city-states were completely abandoned.

-It may not be the whole story though, says Pauketat.
-"I do accept [the climate argument] to some extent, but this broad brush treatment suggests people become passive and their rise or collapse depends on how much it rains."
+It may not be the whole story, though, says Pauketat.
+"I do accept [the climate argument] to some extent, but this broad-brush treatment suggests people become passive and their rise or collapse depends on how much it rains."
 Instead, he points to other social and political factors that could have driven the rise or fall of Mississippian cultures.

 The people who built Cahokia, for instance, had a choice spot for city building, he says.
-"It just so happens that some of the richest agricultural soils in the mid-continent are right up against that area of Cahokia."
-Perhaps the prime location – and not just the amount of rain – helped the city come to prominence, he says.
+"It just so happens that some of the richest agricultural soils in the midcontinent are right up against that area of Cahokia."
+Perhaps the prime location — and not just the amount of rain — helped the city come to prominence, he says.
 Cahokia seems to also have been an important religious center for the Mississippians.
 On top of many of the earthwork mounds were temples and sacrificial sites, some with evidence of human sacrifices.
 That could also have contributed to Cahokia's success, as groups of people from miles around may have migrated to be near this divine spot, Pauketat says.

-As for the city's downfall, it might have succumbed not just to climate but also warfare for cultural or territorial reasons.
+As for the city's downfall, it might have succumbed not just to climate but also to warfare for cultural or territorial reasons.
 If it is true that Cahokia was a magnet city for many peoples, ethnic or cultural barriers between different groups could have led to political tension, he says.
 Then, the fall of Cahokia might have had a domino effect on other Mississippian city-states that depended culturally and politically on Cahokia, he adds.

-It's possible that climate change and food insecurity might have pushed an already troubled Mississippian society over the edge, says Jeremey Wilson, an archaeologist at Purdue University and a coauthor on the paper.
-"The climate change we have documented may have exacerbated what was an already deteriorating socio-political situation," he says.
+It's possible that climate change and food insecurity might have pushed an already troubled Mississippian society over the edge, says Jeremy Wilson, an archaeologist at Indiana University-Purdue University Indianapolis and a coauthor on the paper.
+"The climate change we have documented may have exacerbated what was an already deteriorating sociopolitical situation," he says.

-Note: A previous version of this story misspelled Jeremy Wilson's first name as Jeremey and misidentified Indiana University-Purdue University Indianapolis as Purdue University.